 Seven & i Holdings holds environmental events both within and outside the Company to provide opportunities to raise the environmental awareness of employees.
 For example, Group employees and 7-Eleven franchisees regularly participate in volunteer activities organized by the Seven-Eleven Foundation.
-Major activities include events such as forest care operations ranging from tree planting to tree thinning and undergrowth cutting at "Seven Forests" in 15 locations throughout Japan; marine afforestation initiatives to increase eelgrass, which purifies water and reduces CO2 in Tokyo Bay, thereby enriching the bay's marine environment; and clean-up activities on Mt.
+Major activities include events such as forest care operations ranging from tree planting to tree thinning and undergrowth cutting at "Seven Forests" in 17 locations throughout Japan; marine afforestation initiatives to increase eelgrass, which purifies water and reduces CO2 in Tokyo Bay, thereby enriching the bay's marine environment; and cleanup activities on Mt.
 Fuji.
-In the fiscal year ended February 29, 2016, a total of 1,869 people took part in such events, comprising both Group employees and personnel from Seven-Eleven Japan franchised stores.
+In the fiscal year ended February 28, 2017, a total of 1,571 people took part in such events, comprising both Group employees and personnel from SEJ franchised stores.

-Seven & i Holdings has long been supporting various environmental organizations such as the Keidanren Nature Conservation Fund, which promotes wider awareness of biodiversity, along with the nature protection projects of environmental and wildlife preservation group WWF Japan, and various NGOs in and outside of Japan.
+Seven & i Holdings continues to make donations to various environmental organizations such as the Keidanren Nature Conservation Fund, which promotes wider awareness of biodiversity and supports the nature protection projects of environmental and wildlife preservation group WWF Japan and various NGOs in and outside of Japan.

 We receive and respond to opinions and requests relating to the environment from customers and civic groups at the customer service offices at each Group company and at the CSR Department of Seven & i Holdings.
 In 2014, when we identified the material issues that Seven & i Holdings should address, we incorporated the opinions of stakeholders including customers, business partners, shareholders and other investors, as well as those of CSR experts.

-Seven & i Holdings makes policy recommendations at the stage of drafting laws and regulations by participating as necessary in meetings organized by government organizations, central government ministries and agencies, and industry groups, as well as in other forums.
+Seven & i Holdings makes policy recommendations during the drafting of laws and operational rules by participating as necessary in meetings organized by government organizations, central government ministries and agencies, and industry groups, as well as in other forums.